Imogi/Spotto_chrome_extension/README.md

 <a name="introduction"></a>
 ## Introduction
 # Why is there only one commit?
-I had another repository where I had worked on this project, however I made the mistake of adding public API keys to that repository and thus decided it would be more simple and cleaner to just create a new repository with those API keys hidden.
+I had another repository where I had worked on this project, however I made the mistake of adding public API keys to that repository and thus decided it would be safer to delete that reporsitory compeletey and move my work into a clean and safe repository that does not contain my secrets and API keys.

 # Proper Introduction
 Spotto is a chrome extension that lets you add videos from youtube directly into a Spotify playlist, provided the youtube video exists in Spotify.
 This was created as a result of my desire to be able to add songs I found on youtube straight into one of my Spotify playlists which has become Spotto!